GeneralRad/alx-system_engineering-devops/0x01-shell_permissions/README.md

- a script that sets the mode
+a script that sets mode of file